martincostello/blog/source/2014-03-04-ensuring-your-asp-net-website-is-secure.md

 Then there was the security testing course.
 The title was a bit of a misnomer, as it wasn't so much "how to code securely" as "how to find security problems".
 It was very useful as it was quite eye-opening to discover what seemingly innocent "oh that's not important" small niggly things could actually, in the hands of a skilled "hacker", could actually lead to your machine being completely owned by an attacker.

-However, after three rounds of realisation, fixing and testing, there was one common theme I found with all of this "" there was no central resource detailing how to fix all of the issues that came up.
+However, after three rounds of realisation, fixing and testing, there was one common theme I found with all of this - there was no central resource detailing how to fix all of the issues that came up.
 There were a lot of resources where just one problem would be described (and sometimes a fix for it described), but a lot of the time there'd be a page about a problem, but you'd need to go to a completely different one for the fix.
 Some required some creative Googling to find, others were right there (if you knew what you were looking for).

 So, Dear Reader, why have I written this?
 Well, I thought it would be a good idea to collate all the stuff that's best practice into a single blog post, and then include for each one the instructions of how to fix it.
 Helpful right?
 Well, at least I hope so.

 I've arranged them by flaw/requirement, with a quick explanation for each and then the steps to fix.
 Some fixes are code, some are Web.config settings, and others require digging around in the Registry.
 After that there's some links to resources you can use to help test your site to check for a number of vulnerabilities you want to be protected against.

 In the spirit of Scott Hanselman I'd just like to point out: **any changes you make are at your own risk**.
 While these changes worked for me, make sure you test them yourself to ensure they solve the issue for you.
 Also, these fixes may not solve a particular vulnerability fully.
 I believe they do, but I don't have the full resources to exhaustively test every single one.
 Also, some may not be appropriate for your website.
-If that's true, that's your call "" after all, it's your website.
+If that's true, that's your call - after all, it's your website.
 Basically *caveat emptor*.

 With no further ado, the things to make sure you do...

+READMORE

 ## Require SSL